 - Report aggressive drivers to the authorities.
 Call 911 to report aggressive drivers as soon as possible.
 Provide a location of the vehicle, direction of travel, license plate number, and a thorough description that includes the make, model, color, size, and number of doors.

-If you were injured in a car accident caused by an aggressive driver, the Morris James Personal Injury Group's knowledgeable car accident attorneys can help you explore your legal options and fight for the compensation you deserve.
-Contact the Morris James Personal Injury Group today to schedule an appointment for a free initial consultation to discuss the details of your car accident case.
+If you were injured in a car accident caused by an aggressive driver in Wilmington, Delaware, the Morris James Personal Injury Group's knowledgeable car accident attorneys can help you explore your legal options and fight for the compensation you deserve.
+Contact the Morris James Personal Injury Group today to schedule an appointment for a free initial consultation to discuss the details of your car accident case, call 302.268.6918.